makrai/notes/galassi1902-attention-overview.md

 ## D. Unsupervised Learning With Attention

-* exploit attention within purely unsupervised models.
-We believe this to be a
+* exploit attention within purely unsupervised models
-* He+ [161], attention is exploited in a model for aspect extraction in sentiment analysis, with the aim to remove words that are irrelevant for the sentiment and to ensure more coherence of the predicted aspects.
-In work by
+* He+ [161], attention is exploited in a model for aspect extraction in sentiment analysis, with the aim to remove words that are irrelevant for the sentiment and to ensure more coherence of the predicted aspects
 * Zhang and Wu [162]
   * attention is used within autoencoders in a question-retrieval task
   * main idea is to generate semantic representations of questions, and